JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 3.md

 What do the columns in the ATT&CK matrix represent?
 - Tactics: The columns in the ATT&CK matrix represent tactics which are the attacker's ultimate objectives in carrying out the attack.

 ## Incident Investigation

+Which type of Service Organization Controls audit is designed for public consumption?
+- SOC 3: SOC 3 provides high-level, public reporting of confidentiality, integrity, and availability controls.

+SIEMs apply artificial intelligence techniques to log entries.
+- TRUE: SIEMs apply artificial intelligence techniques to log entries.

+Which of these syslog severity levels equates to an emergency?
+- 0: A syslog severity level of 0 equates to an emergency.

 ## Forensic Techniques